0n0w1c/BraidyBelts/README.md

 ## Braidy belts - Clones of the underground belts, useful for belt braiding.

 With braidy belts, you can now braid with same speed underground belts.
 Braidy belts are clones of underground belts.
-Simply alternate between vanilla "undergroundies" and braidy belts.
+Simply alternate between pairs of vanilla "undergroundies" and braidy belts.

 ### Compatibility